• NCERT Solutions

 Question 1.

-Explain how three sectors are interdependent on each other.
+Explain how three sectors are interdependent.

 Answer:

-- Primary sector provides raw materials to the secondary sector for e.g. cotton is needed to make shirts in a factory, sugarcane is needed to make sugar, wood is needed to make furniture.
+• Primary sector provides raw materials to the secondary sector for e.g. cotton is needed to make shirts in a factory, sugarcane is needed to make sugar, wood is needed to make furniture.

-- Similarly fertilisers, chemicals, electricity, water supply and machinery is required by primary sector which is provided by secondary sector.
+• Similarly fertilisers, chemicals, electricity, water supply and machinery is required by primary sector which is provided by secondary sector.

-- Tertiary sector comprises of services like transportation, banking, trade, retail which is essential for both primary and tertiary sector.
+• Tertiary sector comprises of services like transportation, banking, trade, retail which is essential for both primary and tertiary sector.

 Question 2.

-‘All three sectors must grow simultaneously for economic growth of an economy’ Explain the statement.
+‘All three sectors must grow simultaneously for economic growth of an economy.’
+Explain the statement.

 Answer: